Algonquin Resort Destination

 Christmas Week School Break in Algonquin Area

 The snow usually starts early in the Algonquin area and continues late into the spring.
 A great location to test out the new cross country skis, or snowshoes in a quiet remote wilderness area with trails or adventures off trail into the bush.
 Birders will enjoying the avian winter species in the park.
-The museum is open at specific times during the holidays (See Algonquin Park events Calendar).
+The museum is open at specific times during the holidays.
 There is an ongoing Art Show at the Visitor’s Centre on specific days during the Christmas Holidays.

 Ontario Algonquin Adventures & Spring Hiking